-The early years of a child’s life are the most important.
-From birth to 3, rapid learning and brain development takes place.
-Some children need a little extra help to develop certain skills.
+The early years of a child’s life are most important.
+From ages birth to 3, rapid learning and brain development take place.
+The goals of early intervention are:

 The Alaska Early Intervention/Infant Learning Program provides services for children with a developmental delay or eligible diagnosed condition ages 0-36months.
 Families with children who meet the eligibility criteria are entitled to a range of services defined under federal law.
 Services are delivered as part of an Individual Family Service Plan (IFSP) developed in partnership with families.
 These services at Sprout include the following:

 If you are concerned about your child’s development the first step is completing a referral form for our program.
 You can do this by calling Sprout at (907)235-6044, emailing firstname.lastname@example.org, or by connecting with one of our community partners listed below .